seethavenkatadri/mlprojects/README.md

 ## 📊 Project Highlights

 🏆 **6 Completed Academic Projects** spanning NLP, Computer Vision, and Predictive Analytics
-🔧 **Production-Ready Code** with proper documentation and testing
 📚 **Comprehensive Documentation** for learning and reference
 🌟 **Industry-Relevant Applications** in fintech, healthcare, and e-commerce